lucadesimoni/wp-booking-ai-luca/TESTING_GUIDE.md

 2. Add shortcode: `[wp_booking_calendar title="Check Availability"]`
 3. Publish and view the page
 4. ✅ **Expected**: Calendar displays with custom title

+#### Test 12b: Gutenberg Block Calendar
+1. Create or edit a page using Gutenberg editor
+2. Click the "+" button to add a block
+3. Search for "Booking Calendar" block
+4. Add the block to the page
+5. Configure the block title (optional)
+6. Publish and view the page
+7. ✅ **Expected**: Calendar displays correctly with the configured title

 ### Phase 4: Booking Management